zandigohar/AI-Classics/BreastCancer/README.md

 MACHINE LEARNING METHODS IN CANCER DIAGNOSIS AND PROGNOSIS

-{Breast cancer classification}

-December 2019
+Breast cancer classification - December 2019

 (For a detailed report please refer to repot.pdf)